Haman County

 Haman County (Haman-gun) is a county in South Gyeongsang Province, South Korea.
-The local government is seated in Gaya-eup.
+The local government is seated in the town of Gaya-eup.
 The county magistrate is Seok Gyu Jin.

 In the early Common Era, Haman was the seat of Ara Gaya, a leading state of the Gaya confederacy.
 Many relics from this period are still preserved in the county.
-After the fall of Gaya, Haman was absorbed into Silla as Asirang-gun; in 757 its name was changed to Haman-gun, which it bears today.
+After the fall of Gaya, Haman was absorbed into Silla as Asirang County; in 757, it was renamed to its present moniker Haman.

-It borders Changwon-si to the east and south, Changyeong-gun to the north and Uiryeong-gun to the west.
-It comprises 3.9% of Gyeongsangnam-do.
-Haman-gun stretches 29 km from east to west and 26 km from north to south.
-It is located roughly in the center of Gyeongsnam-do.
+It borders Changwon to the east and south, Changyeong County to the north and Uiryeong County to the west.
+It comprises 3.9% of South Gyeongsang Province.
+Haman stretches 29 km from east to west and 26 km from north to south.
+It is located roughly in the center of the province.
 The county is fairly mountainous with Gaya-eup being in the river valley.
-The highest peak in Haman-gun is Yeohang-san (770m).
-There are many tributaries of the Nakdong and Namgang rivers in Haman.
-The Namgang River serves as the county line between Uiryeong and Haman and the Nakdong river as the county line between Haman and Changyeong.
+The highest peak in Haman is Mount Yeohang (770m).
+There are many tributaries of the Nakdong and Nam rivers in Haman.
+The Nam serves as the county line between Uiryeong and Haman and the Nakdong as the county line between Haman and Changyeong.